Meters to Measure Dirty Electricity

 I have compared the Stetzer and Greenwave meters side-by-side.
 In general, the readings correlate.
 However, in some cases, the Greenwave meter picked up problems that the Stetzer meter did not.
 This is because it measures a much greater range of frequencies (more than 100 times the range of the Stetzer).

-The Satic meter is newly on the market and measures a wider range of frequencies.
-Readings after installing Power Perfect filters usually, but do not always correlate, with Greenwave meter readings: Sometimes they are lower, sometimes they are higher, and sometimes they are about the same.
-The Satic Line EMI meter is giving you the results of a much broader range of frequencies (5 kHz to 25,000 kHz on the Satic meter vs 10 to 10,000 kHz on the Greenwave) and so is giving you information the Greenwave cannot.
+The Satic meter is newer on the market and measures a wider range of frequencies than any of the other meters.
+Readings on the Satic Line EMI meter after installing Power Perfect filters usually, but do not always, correlate with Greenwave meter readings: Sometimes they are lower, sometimes they are higher, and sometimes they are about the same.
+The Satic Line EMI meter is giving you the results of a much broader range of frequencies:

 The Stetzer meter was designed by Dave Stetzer with a proprietary algorithm in order to sell his plug-in filters.
 Since the algorithm is proprietary, no one knows exactly how things are being measured.

-The Satic dirty electricity filters filter out dirty electricity from 1 kHz to 100 MHz.
 The Satic meter can measure up to 25 MHz.
 The Greenwave meter can measure up to 10 MHz.
 The Stetzer meter can measure only up to 0.1 MHz.
 Therefore, the Satic meter measures a wider range of frequencies.
+The Satic dirty electricity filters filter out dirty electricity from 1 kHz to 100 MHz.

 Keep in mind that if you have Stetzer or Greenwave filters in your home, they are filtering out a much smaller range of frequencies than the Satic Power Perfect does.
 This will not be reflected in the read-out because it does not measure up to 100 MHz.
 So, numbers can look good with Stetzer or Greenwave filters, but the filters can’t capture the higher frequencies that the Power Perfect does.
+There are many other problems inherent to Stetzer and Greenwave filters, including the fact that they put a magnetic field on the wiring and filter only the hot wire.

 The Greenwave meter has a green LED read-out.
-It measures dirty electricity in millivolts, which is an standard unit of electrical measurement.
+Like the Satic line EMI meter, it measures dirty electricity in millivolts.
 The read-out numbers are quite small in size.
-The meter is 3.5 inches long and 2.5 inches wide.
-The Stetzer meter is 4.25 inches long by 2.75 inches wide.
+It is the smallest meter, coming in at 3.5 inches long by 2.5 inches wide.

 The Greenwave and Satic meters can be used with a sound indicator as well.
 A speaker plays the sound of the EMI, amplitude demodulated, in order to identify the EMI source (such as an AM or shortwave radio station vs a motor vs an electric arc).
+The sound function can be turned off on the Greenwave meter but is always on on the Satic.

 Please be aware that many people will tell you that dirty electricity levels of 60 or below are of no concern, and that even levels up to 100 are not particularly harmful.
 This is simply untrue.
 I lived for at least 5 ½ years in a house with dirty electricity levels that were generally around 60 (but would range up to 120).
 After installing the Power Perfect filter, I felt so much better!
 Sixty is not a safe level and does affect your health.
 In fact, you want to have readings at least below 50, but ideally below 25.
 The Building Biology Institute is revising its guidelines for safe dirty electricity levels, which are currently set at 100.
 EMF-sensitive people such as myself know that this is much too high.

-The Satic filters will reduce your dirty electricity levels by about 90 percent.
+The SaticShield whole-house and plug-in filters will reduce your dirty electricity levels by about 90 percent.

-To order Satic products directly, contact:
+To order Satic products directly at the lowest price, contact:

-Linda Kurtz, NoDirtyElectricity.com
+Linda Kurtz, LindaKurtz@NoDirtyElectricity.com

 Email: SmartMeterEducationNetwork@gmail.com (best email) or LindaKurtz@NoDirtyElectricity.com (replies will come from SmartMeterEducationNetwork@gmail.com)